linuxsimba/linuxsimba.github.io/_source/_includes/about.md

 Well.. there 2 things I really don't like, that are worth mentioning

 First, is people asking me _"Where is your accent from?"_.
-As if they don't have an accent.
+As if they don't have an accent!

 Second, is the fact that I live in the richest country in the world, but a lot of its children get a crappy education.
-In this area, I say Capitalism has failed.
+In this area, I say Capitalism has failed!

-Enough politics, hope you enjoy my posts!
+Enough politics, hope you enjoy my posts.